maxbsoft/react-native-litertlm-chat-engine/README.md

 ### Events

-- `response`: Fired when a response is received
+- `response`: Fired when a response is received (contains full accumulated response)
 - `metrics`: Fired with generation metrics
 - `error`: Fired when an error occurs
 - `ready`: Fired when the engine is ready